lithops-cloud/lithops/config/README.md

 # Lithops configuration

 By default Lithops works on Localhost if no configuration is provided.
 To run workloads on the Cloud, you must configure both a compute and a storage backend.
-Failing to configure them properly will prevent Lithops to submit workloads.
-Lithops configuration can be provided either in a configuration file or in runtime via a Python dictionary.
+Failing to configure them properly will prevent Lithops from submitting workloads.
+Lithops configuration can be provided either in a configuration file or at runtime via a Python dictionary.

 ### Configuration file

 To configure Lithops through a [configuration file](config_template.yaml) you have multiple options:

-1. Create a new file called `config` in the `~/.lithops` folder (i.e: `~/.lithops/config`).
+1. Create a new file called `config` in the `~/.lithops` folder (i.e., `~/.lithops/config`).

 2. Create a new file called `.lithops_config` in the root directory of your project from where you will execute your Lithops scripts.

-3. Create a new file called `config` in the `/etc/lithops/` folder (i.e: `/etc/lithops/config`).
+3. Create a new file called `config` in the `/etc/lithops/` folder (i.e., `/etc/lithops/config`).
 Useful for sharing the config file on multi-user machines.

 4. Create the config file in any other location and configure the `LITHOPS_CONFIG_FILE` system environment variable: